Kamran0925/manzeli-frontend/README.md

 ## 📬 Contact

-Built by [Kamran Rizwan](https://www.linkedin.com/in/kamran-rizwan) – open to collaboration and freelance opportunities!
+Built by [Kamran Rizwan](https://www.linkedin.com/in/kamran-rizwan) – open to collaboration and work opportunities!